HawkdotDev/zapi/README.md

 ---

+## Disclaimer

 **zapi** was built to make API testing faster, simpler, and more private.
-If you’ve ever wished for a "command palette" for API calls — try zapi.
+The extension is designed for personal and professional use.
+Use responsibly when interacting with protected or private APIs.